bram85/munin-plugins/vnstat/README.md

-This plugin shows the bandwidth usage on a given network interface.
+This plugin shows the bandwidth usage on a given network interface, by querying the `vnstat` tool.

 This is a wildcard plugin, the symbolic link should be named as follows: